Urine Diversion System for

 Drill two 3/16" diameter holes in front of barrel for mounting diverter.
 Holes should be centered on front of barrel and located 2" and 3" below the bottom side of the lip at the top of the barrel.

 Leaching chamber made from bottom half of 5 gallon bucket.
 1/2" diameter holes are drilled through side of bucket near top.
-One hole is required for each hose.

 4" PVC plumbing cap covers hole on chamber top.
 Note urine drain hose exiting front of barrel.
 Also note 1/2" plastic cable clamps and 1/2" stainless steel machine screws securing drain hose.